 This place was once known to be considered sacred by the Hohokam Culture that later abandoned this place in the 14th century.
 Many years later also at the time of establishing the recreation area the traces of many caves were found here.

-Camelback Mountain Information
+Camelback Mountain Travel Tips

 - Wear comfortable clothes and shoes as it involves a lot of walking and climbing here.